Harshraj9812/Router-Restart-Automation/README.md

 # Router Scheduled Restart Automation

-This script automates restart router in specified schedule using Selenium WebDriver.
+This script automates router restarts on a specified schedule using Selenium WebDriver.

 ## Prerequisites